Huynhhung0/eosio.contracts/contracts/asset/ricardian/Assets.contracts.md

 	Сreate a new asset.

 	### Input parameters:
-	`author`         - asset's author, who will able to updated asset's mdata;
+	`creator`         - asset's creator, who will able to updated asset's mdata;
 	`category`       - assets category;
 	`owner`          - assets owner;
-	`idata`          - stringified json with immutable assets data `mdata`          - stringified json with mutable assets data, can be changed only by author `requireclaim`   - true or false.
+	`idata`          - stringified json with immutable assets data `mdata`          - stringified json with mutable assets data, can be changed only by creator `requireclaim`   - true or false.
 If disabled, upon creation, the asset will be transfered to owner (but but AUTHOR'S memory will be used until the asset is transferred again).
-If enabled, author will remain the owner, but an offer will be created for the account specified in the owner field to claim the asset using the account's RAM.
+If enabled, creator will remain the owner, but an offer will be created for the account specified in the owner field to claim the asset using the account's RAM.

 	### TERM